BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Baby’s feeding needs will change based on their age and eating patterns.

-Dani, a mom of three in Boston, MA, who switched between breastfeeding and bottle-feeding didn’t realize that nipples on bottles are often designed for different ages until she had her third child.
-“My first child was using a newborn nipple until he was eight months,” she recalls.
+Dani, a mom of three in Boston, who switched between breastfeeding and bottle-feeding didn’t realize that nipples on bottles are often designed for different ages until she had her third child.
+“My first child was using a newborn nipple until he was 8 months,” she recalls.
 He would become frustrated and wouldn’t drink as much as she had hoped; Dani hadn’t realized it was likely due to the slow flow of the nipple.

 MAM bottles have five different nipple sizes that determine how fast or slow the flow of milk will be.
 Their newborn nipple is even designed with an opening to allow for the thinner milk of baby’s first weeks.
 And as baby grows, you can buy new nipple sizes as needed.
 If your child suddenly seems fussy or disinterested when feeding, it may be a sign that the flow of the nipple is no longer appropriate for their age.